ArulJyothi1302/netflix/README.md

 - Create TMDB app and register for key
   - Read Documentation.
   - Go to Api Reference.
+  - Main-Container
     - Add Movielist to the store.
     - Plan for the Main Page
     - Add Now Playing Movie in Main Container
     - Add the Movie Trailer to the store.
     - Embed the Movie Trailer
+  - Secondary-Container
+    - MovieList
+      - Movie Cards
+        -Movie List of popular, tending,etc...

 # Features